brinytaco/marketplace/src/app/code/Dem/HelpDesk/README.md

 # Dem_HelpDesk module

-The Dem_HelpDesk module Provides a support-ticket system, providing a database-driven correspondence mechanism to record and track issues and service requests ("Cases") throughout their life cycles.
+The Dem_HelpDesk module provides a support-ticket system, providing a database-driven correspondence mechanism to record and track issues and service requests ("Cases") throughout their life cycles.

-## Topic vs. Case
+## CaseItem vs. Case

 Because "case" is a php keyword, it's usage as a class identifier is forbidden.
-In an effort to remove ambiguity while preventing collision, and since the term "ticket" is already reserved for other Dem components, "cases" will be herein regarded as "topics."

-This naming convention will pervade all individual case object references.
-The term "Case Manager" and "Case Number" will remain in use.

-Translation will provide display adjustment of all "Topic" strings in the UI.
+As a result, all class names and references will be regarded as "CaseItem" as needed.

 ## Installation details